dbt-labs/dbt-core/docs/arch/adr-003-versioning-branching-strategy.md

  * An RC version denotes a more stable state.
 A release branch will be created for RC releases to limit the changes a release contains
  * Final versions are stable and tested.
 Only verified changes will go into these releases, which are inherited from the corresponding RC version
  * A release branch will exist for each unique major or minor version, to be named accordingly: `<major>.<minor>.latest` (e.g. `1.0.latest`)
+    * This is keeping with our current stratgey that we use today.
+    * The reasoning for this decision is largely based off of not wanting to break the current adapters CI workflows and needing to redesign these as well.
+With patch versions of adapters and `dbt-core` needing to be compatible, testing off of a single minor version branch is much simpler.
+    * Making this current decision does not back us into a corner if we would like to revisit this again in the future.
+The release workflows created will be able to run on a branch that is version specific or not which makes this flexible as we test out our new processes.

  ![Branching Strategy](images/ReleasingBranchStrategy.png)